google/googletest/googletest/docs/primer.md

 }
 ```

-googletest groups the test results by test suites, so logically-related tests
+googletest groups the test results by test suites, so logically related tests
 should be in the same test suite; in other words, the first argument to their
 `TEST()` should be the same.
 In the above example, we have two tests,
 `HandlesZeroInput` and `HandlesPositiveInput`, that belong to the same test